 SQUARE PIANOS (Querpianos)

-Around the mid-1700s, a different kind of piano was emerging in Germany, like a rectangular table with a keyboard let into the longer side, following the form of the clavichord, and known in Germany as a QUERPIANO (Pronounced “kvair-piano”) or QUERPIANOFORTE.
-We could translate this as a "queer piano" and it would have seemed strange to people at the time, because instead of the strings running front-to-back, they ran sideways at an angle.
+Around the mid-1700s, a different kind of piano was emerging in Germany, like a rectangular table with a keyboard set into the longer side, in similar form to the clavichord, and known in Germany as a QUERPIANO (pronounced “kvair-piano”) or QUERPIANOFORTE.
+We could translate this literally as a "queer piano" and it would have seemed strange to people at the time, because instead of the strings running front-to-back, they ran sideways at an angle.
 Diagonal, or slanting, or crosswise, are other meanings of "quer" and there were also "Querflugels" - grands with transverse stringing, as well as “Querspinets”.
 Something like 70% of the surviving pianos from the 1700s are querpianos.

-I am grateful to the specialists who have helped me with individual points about these instruments, because they have more hands-on experience of repairing them than I do.
+I am grateful to the specialists who have helped me with individual points about these instruments, because they have more hands-on experience of restoring them than I do.
 Most of us are searching for the truth.
-Having said that, I have been collecting piano information since the sixties, before some of them were even born, so I often pick up paperwork and information that other people do not.
+Having said that, I have been collecting piano information since the sixties, before some of them were even born, so I have often picked up paperwork and information that other people have not.
 Back in the seventies, I came across several unexciting old German piano ads where grands were “Flugel”, uprights were “Klavier”, (or sometimes “Pianino”) but they used a term with which I was not familiar, describing square pianos as “Querpiano”.
 I learned from the experience, and filed the paperwork away, thinking very little of it.
-Now, various experienced specialists who have never heard the term seem to think I made it up, but I didn’t!
-What would be the point?
+Now, various experienced specialists who have never heard the term seem to think I made it up, but what would be the point?
 I apologise if I feel obliged to spend a little time and space defending my use of this term, before getting onto the useful, practical issues.
+You can flick down the page until you see pictures.
 I am grateful to Christoph Dohr M.A. for pointing out the following items, which may be found in Google Books.
 He knows of German references to Querpiano-fortes up to at least 1835.

-The term “Querpiano” persisted in Germany until the mid-1800s, the item on the left is dated 1832, and although Bechsteins tell me that they have never come across it in their archives, they were not established until 1853, and abandoned the production of square pianos quite early on, except for special orders such as Wagner’s.
+The term “Querpiano” persisted in Germany until the mid-1800s, the item on your left is dated 1832, and although Bechsteins tell me that they have never come across “querpiano” in their archives, they were not established until 1853, and abandoned the production of square pianos quite early on, except for special orders such as Wagner’s.

-There are several references in the 1854 Munich exhibition to makers of “excellent Querpianos”.
-By the 1790s, the term had become corrupted in England to "SQUARE PIANO" but these instruments are rarely square in shape, although they are arguably squarer than a grand.
+Even then, there are several references in the 1854 Munich exhibition to makers of “excellent Querpianos”.
+These instruments became much more successful around 1760, when German makers brought them to London, but by the 1790s, the term had become corrupted in England to "SQUARE PIANO" and although these instruments are rarely square in shape, they are arguably squarer than a grand.

 INVENTION OF QUERPIANO

 Querpianos may have appeared in the 1740s or even earlier, but their precise origin is lost in the mists of time, and continues to frustrate piano historians, who battle through all the misinformation that burgeons with the help of mistaken authors and couldn’t-care-less websites.
+So many people who know nothing about the subject set up “piano history” pages.
 As early as 1707, the piano’s inventor Cristofori had made one piano “of a different shape”, and one could speculate that perhaps the most likely choice would have been the rectangular form of the clavichord or the virginals.
 Although that is pure conjecture, the fact that it does not fit our story conveniently is no excuse to sweep it under the carpet.
+An article on "The Early Piano" by Ron Moir appeared in Continuo Magazine in April 1998.
+It suggests that Schroter first conceived the idea of small rectangular pianos in the early 1700s, and that Silbermann made them.

 In the Neupert Collection, there is a Johann Socher querpiano said to be from 1742, but there seems to be no evidence for this date, and I would guess it was nearer 1755, perhaps still a very early example, but with no provenance.
-The querpiano at the Gemeentemusum is marked “Silbermann fecit 1749” on a piece of paper inside, but although personally, I would love to think that this may be correct, such labels cannot be accepted as real evidence, and the piano has also been altered.
+The querpiano at the Gemeentemusum is marked “Silbermann fecit 1749” on a piece of paper inside, but although I would love to think that this may be correct, such labels cannot be accepted as real evidence, and the piano has also been altered.
+If it was made by Gottfried Silbermann, he died in 1753, so this querpiano would be before that.
 Palace Pianos have an early German querpiano, perhaps made around 1750 but, again, with no provenance.

-Michael Cole’s extensive and meticulous research shows that the earliest surviving square pianos that are reliably dated were made by Johann Christian Zumpe (an apprentice of Silbermann) in London, 1766.
+Some time before 1766, Zumpe, making harpsichords in London, is said to have gone back to visit family in Germany, seen querpianos for the first time, and come back here with what may have been the first one to be seen in England.
+It is odd that by 1780, Zumpe described himself as “the inventor of the Small Piano Forte”, and Michael Cole’s extensive and meticulous research shows that the earliest surviving square pianos that are reliably dated were made by Johann Christian Zumpe (an apprentice of Silbermann) in London, 1766.
 This doesn’t mean none were made before then, although the various claims that Zumpe squares as early as 1752 exist have not been substantiated.
-One that I saw was certainly a fake, the name had been cut out very crudely and stuck on, yet it had the look of a genuine Zumpe name.
+One that I saw was certainly a fake, the wooden name had been cut out very crudely and stuck on, yet it had the look of a genuine Zumpe name.

-If we reject the idea of the existence of early querpianos just because none are known to survive, equally we should reject the idea of pianos existing in 1709, because the earliest survivor is dated 1720.
+If we reject the idea of the existence of earlier querpianos just because no dated ones are known to survive, equally we should reject the idea of pianos existing in 1709, because the earliest survivor is dated 1720.
 Does it also follow that the earliest surviving wheel must be the first ever made?

 ASSESSING THE DATE OF A QUERPIANO

 When one is trying to estimate the date of manufacture, the bodies of the instruments are often fairly similar, and one of the most useful methods is not very technical, it involves the design of the stand or legs, although it is important to bear in mind the fact that these can get lost, broken, or replaced, so they may not be original or authentic.
-They are also adapted sometimes, perhaps a pedal leg built onto a piano which did not originally have a pedal.
+As pianos improved, they became gradually heavier, especially with the increased use of cast iron, and the legs had to become stronger in order to carry the weight.

 Some square pianos had hand-operated stops to raise the dampers, or produce other effects, but very few had pedals until the 1790s, although some have a metal fitting underneath that can easily be attached to a metal rod bent in the form of a stirrup, without the need to construct an actual pedal.